scottishgovernment/economicactionplan.mygov.scot/pages/enterprise/12-public-procurement.md

 - the pursuit of equality outcomes through procurement to support ‘inclusive’ economic wellbeing;
 - continuing to extend the range of Scottish Government and public sector contracts to which the Fair Work First criteria apply; and
-- using our networks and influence with the market, suppliers and wider public bodies to promote a collaborative and proportionate approach to tackling the climate emergency.
+- using our networks and influence with the market, suppliers and wider public bodies to promote a collaborative and proportionate approach to tackling the global climate emergency.

 While ‘community wealth building’ goes much wider than procurement, we will continue to play our part on local economic wellbeing by: